top of page

 Document reality, but you're being mindful of family relationships that you want to preserve.

 • You do not have to publish books about living individuals or the recently deceased for public consumption.
-If you write a story with shocking or painful DNA discoveries, guard them closely until the persons involved are ready to share the stories.
+If you write a story about shocking or painful DNA discoveries, guard it closely until the people involved are ready to share the stories.

-• Make plans for your stories to find a home for access by relatives after you die.
+• Make plans for your stories to find a home for relatives to access after death.
 Again, document reality but make your discoveries accessible for those who want them later.
 When you’ve passed away, they can’t yell at you for telling the hard truths.

 With careful consideration and sensitivity, DNA testing can enhance your genealogy story and bring you closer to discovering the truth about your family history.